Tizpaz/Parfait-ML/README.md

 To reproduce the results for research questions, run the following commands.
 However, make sure that data from the runs are stored inside ``Dataset`` folder.
 The results will be saved in the current folder as ``.csv`` files or inside ``Results`` folder.
-To download the data for the current results in the paper, use this link.
+To download the input data to run the following commands, use [this link](https://drive.google.com/drive/folders/1CVe5-tow5NiKynRDF1BFwU-gVJr1obh5).
 ```
 python RQ-1.py
 ```